 The residence permit proves your right to be in Finland.
 The validity of your residence permit is recorded on the card.

 Do not lose your residence permit card.
-If your card goes missing, book an appointment at a service point of the Finnish Immigration Service, and a new card can be issued for you.
+If your card goes missing, please inform your representative immediately.
+Your representative will help you in getting a new card.
 The new card is subject to a fee.